The Brugmansia [brug-MAN-see-uh] with the common name Angel’s Trumpet is a semi-tropical flowering shrub that grows as a bush or a tree.

 Many people keep them in the far northern states and in Canada.
 In these settings, their season for growing is very short.

-Winter care of Angel Trumpet depends greatly upon your setting.
+Winter care of Angel Trumpet plants depend greatly upon your setting.
 If you live in Canada or the northeastern United States, you must bring them indoors as houseplants or to go dormant.

 Another option is to take cuttings to grow indoors in the wintertime.
 This will allow you to enjoy them as a small leafy houseplant through the winter and start fresh with all new plants in the springtime.

 If you live in a climate that doesn’t freeze or only has light frosts, you can leave your Brugmansia outdoors year-round.

 They do especially well in southwestern, coastal settings such as the coast of southern California, where they make up vast and gorgeous gardens in public parks and arboretums.

 In southwestern states and in the tropics, these enchanting shrubs produce richly fragrant blossoms throughout the spring, summer, and autumn.

 In very cold climates, they will bloom through the two or three summer months when they are allowed outdoors.
 They do not typically bloom when kept indoors.

 They tend to bloom in waves, so you may find that you have a tree full of blossoms for a few days, and then they will all fall at once.
 Take heart!
 Subsequent flushes will soon follow.